The Hollywood Reporter: Alan Cumming in SHAO

 Performance Theory and Power Dressing

 Bertolt Brecht's alienation effect sought to prevent audiences from becoming too emotionally invested in theatrical illusion, instead encouraging critical engagement with the performance itself.
-Cumming's application of this principle to reality TV hosting—wearing obviously theatrical costumes while acknowledging their artificiality—creates space for both spectacle and authenticity.
-The SHAO NY gold lamé suit participates in this dynamic, demanding attention while refusing to disguise its own constructed nature.
+Cumming's application of this principle to reality TV hosting—wearing obviously theatrical costumes while acknowledging their artificiality—creates space for spectacle and authenticity.
+The SHAO gold lamé suit participates in this dynamic, demanding attention while refusing to disguise its own constructed nature.

 This approach distinguishes Cumming's fashion choices from traditional celebrity styling strategies.
-Rather than using clothing to project aspirational lifestyle or brand alignment, his selection of SHAO NY's more audacious pieces suggests an understanding of fashion as communication tool capable of complex cultural commentary.
+Rather than using clothing to project aspirational lifestyle or brand alignment, his selection of SHAO's more audacious pieces suggests an understanding of fashion as communication tool capable of complex cultural commentary.
 The gold lamé doesn't whisper luxury—it stages conversations about identity, performance, and the increasingly fluid boundaries between public and private self-expression.

 The Authenticity Paradox in Contemporary Culture